Coup attempts against Corazon Aquino: August coup attempt

-December 1989 coup attempt
+1989 coup attempt

 The most serious coup attempt against the Aquino administration on December 1, 1989, when an alliance of RAM and Marcos loyalist soldiers launched a series of coordinated attacks on government and broadcast facilities such as Camp Aguinaldo, Camp Crame, Fort Bonifacio, Villamor Air Base, Sangley Air Base and Malacañang Palace.
-Three rebel T-28D Trojans (Tora-Tora) raked Malacañang with rockets and gunfire.
+Three rebel T-28D Trojans raked Malacañang with rockets and gunfire.
 The rebel soldiers wrongly assumed that they achieved air superiority by effectively neutralizing the assets of the 5th Fighter Wing of the Philippine Air Force.
 Rebel soldiers in Mactan successfully trapped most of the F-5s and combat-ready pilots, preventing them from interfering with rebel operations.
 Meanwhile, at Basa Air Base, only three F-5A and an F-5B remained partial mission capability.

 Squadron Commander Danilo Atienza of the 6th Tactical Fighter Squadron (Cobras) ordered his maintenance crew to expedite bringing the F-5s back to full operation.
 Later that same day, three F-5s under Atienza's command fought the rebel T-28s, culminating in the destruction of the Tora-Tora on the ground at Sangley Point.

 The elimination of the T-28s turned the tide against the rebels, but at the cost of the F-5A flown by Atienza, who died in one of the strafing runs.
 Atienza was awarded the Medal of Valor for his heroism, and the airfield at Sangley Point was renamed in his memory.
 Had it not been for the intervention, the Aquino government would have been overthrown.

 Controversy later ensued when the Aquino administration asked for assistance from the United States government, which deployed F-4 fighter jets stationed at Clark Air Base to fly over Manila to intimidate the rebels.
-After the most of the rebel assaults failed, a significant number of soldiers then proceeded to occupy the central business district of Makati in what turned into a weeklong standoff that trapped hundreds of civilians, both domestic and foreign, and undermined confidence in the Philippine economy.
+After most of the rebel assaults failed, a significant number of soldiers then proceeded to occupy the central business district of Makati in what turned into a weeklong standoff that trapped hundreds of civilians, both domestic and foreign, and undermined confidence in the Philippine economy.
 The siege ended after an agreement was reached for the soldiers to return to barracks.